robinnorth/imprint/README.md

 # Imprint

-A complete image cropping, resizing and caching implementation for high-trafficAMP web applications, based on an idea by Brett at Mr PHP ([http://mrphp.com.au/code/image-cache-using-phpthumb-and-modrewrite](http://mrphp.com.au/code/image-cache-using-phpthumb-and-modrewrite))
+A complete image cropping, resizing and caching implementation for high-traffic LAMP web applications, based on an idea by Brett at Mr PHP ([http://mrphp.com.au/code/image-cache-using-phpthumb-and-modrewrite](http://mrphp.com.au/code/image-cache-using-phpthumb-and-modrewrite))

 Licensed under the GNU GPLv2 (see license.txt)